sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-08-28-gsoc-final-report.md

 ##### The main repository for the quad-hash matching algorithm is [here](https://gitlab.com/sachinkumarsingh092/gnuastro-matching-fits-nohealpix).

 - Implemented an efficient method to find possible quads in catalogue without the use of any external library (such as HEALPix).
-- Implemented multithreaded operations when finding a quad and making its hash code improving efficiency.
+- Implemented multithreaded operations when finding a quad and making its hash code improving efficiency during large data computations.
 - Implemented functions to help in visualisations during development.
-- Implemented an index-based `kd-tree` which is highly space efficient based on `Quickselect` method.
+- Implemented an index-based `kd-tree` which is highly space/RAM efficient based on `Quickselect` method.
 - Implemented nearest neighbours searches for quads using kd-tree.

 All commits for this project are [here](https://gitlab.com/sachinkumarsingh092/gnuastro-matching-fits-nohealpix/-/commits/master).